Genna Duplisea, M.A., M.S.

 Genna Duplisea is an archivist, writer, and historian attuned to the challenges facing small cultural heritage organizations and the value of these organizations to their communities.

-After working in her college’s archives as an undergrad, she worked in higher education and then earned her Master of Science in Library and Information Science with a concentration in archival management and her Master of Arts in history at Simmons College (now Simmons University) in Boston.
-For the better part of a decade, she was “lone arranger” managing a university archive as a solo archivist, specializing in project management, policy and workflow development, archival processing, digitization, and training students as the next generation of cultural heritage workers.
+After working in her college’s archives as an undergrad, she worked in higher education for a few years and then earned her Master of Science in Library and Information Science with a concentration in archival management and her Master of Arts in history at Simmons College (now Simmons University) in Boston.
+For a decade she has been a “lone arranger,” first managing a university archives as a solo archivist, and now working as part of a collections team in a museum.
+She specializes in project management, policy and workflow development, archival processing, digitization, and training students as the next generation of cultural heritage workers.

-She currently serves on the board of New England Archivists and on the Rhode Island Historical Records Advisory Board (RIHRAB).
-Her professional and research interests center on archives labor, women’s and environmental history.
+Her professional and research interests center on archives labor, women’s and environmental history, and archives in Gothic fiction.
 As a founding member of Archivists Responding to Climate Change (Project ARCC), she is also interested in the intersection of archives, human rights, and climate change.